-In 2013 I jumped ship and moved to Vietnam, where I lived for three years.
-In Hanoi, I ran the speakeasy-music venue CAMA ATK.
-We hosted Awesome Tapes From Africa, Mykki Blanco, Based on Kyoto, a Gudrun Gut females-into-music workshop, a Vincent Moon film workshop and much more.
-I also helped to run two annual music festivals focussing on South East Asian music and raising awareness of LGBTQ+ rights, ASEAN Pride.
+Previously I lived in Hanoi, Vietnam, where I ran the speakeasy-music venue CAMA ATK.
+We hosted Awesome Tapes From Africa, Mykki Blanco, Based on Kyoto, a Gudrun Gut women-into-production workshop, a Vincent Moon film seminar and much more.
+I also helped to run two annual ASEAN Pride festivals focussing on South East Asian music and raising awareness of LGBTQ+ rights.